Web Design Practices That Frustrate SEO Pros

 The missing piece for both was usability and a focus on user experience.

-In 2002, I began to write about and teach what I called Holistic UX and SEO in an effort to build a bridge so that our efforts didn’t conflict.
+In 2002, I began to write about and focus on what I called Holistic UX and SEO in an effort to build a bridge so that our efforts didn’t conflict.

+In addition, a handful of marketers connected the dots between usability and SEO, writing books that continue to be leading resources.

 Bryan and Jeffrey Eisenberg published several books about web conversions, starting with “Call to Action” in 2005.

-They presented data and studies over the next dozen years illustrating the benefits of persuasive architecture and web design that helped user’s complete tasks.
+They presented data and studies over the next dozen years illustrating the benefits of persuasive architecture and web design that helped users complete tasks.

-Tim Ash tackled landing pages and became a leading instructor for marketers, beginning with his book, “Landing Page Optimization: The Definitive Guide to Testing and Tuning for Conversions”, now in its second edition.

-He has a new book due out this year, called “Unleashing The Primal Brain: The Essential Field Guide For Modern Marketers”.
+Tim Ash tackled landing pages and became a leading instructor for marketers, with his books, “Landing Page Optimization: The Definitive Guide to Testing and Tuning for Conversions” (now in its second edition), and the new “Unleashing The Primal Brain: The Essential Field Guide For Modern Marketers.”

-“I dislike any motion that isn’t initiated by the user.
-Web sites should not have auto-playing video, nor any sort of automatic slideshow or carousel.
-If people find a website annoying they are unlikely to link to it.
-You want to have a pleasing design that doesn’t frustrate the user.” – Jonathan Hochman
+Shari Thurow has authored several books, including “When Search Meets Web Usability,” and is regarded as an esteemed educator and speaker.

-Eventually, SEOs discovered the benefits of applying a holistic approach to website design and marketing because they could test and track the results.
+Eventually, SEO pros discovered the benefits of applying a holistic approach to website design and marketing because they could test and track the results.

+Today, I refer to our combined approach as the human experience requirement we include for digital marketing and web design.

-What Does Holistic SEO & UX Mean?
-How Does It Help With Marketing Websites?
+How Does Holistic SEO & UX Help With Marketing Websites?

 The holistic approach by design focuses on the cause, rather than symptoms.

-Rather than a narrow, limited perspective to website management and promotion, the entire process is considered.
-This process grows and changes constantly, which is why SEO skill levels are different.
+Rather than a narrow, limited perspective on website management and promotion, the entire process is considered.
+This process grows and changes constantly, which is why SEO skill level is important.

-It takes years and years to understand what causes rank to fluctuate, traffic numbers to nosedive, increases in bounce rates, poor performing pages, and webpage abandonment.
+It takes years to understand what causes rank to fluctuate, traffic numbers to nosedive, increases in bounce rates, poor performing pages, and webpage abandonment.

 When you look at your data, you may find trends with no story behind them.